AishuSrini/Parking-Challenge-powerplatform/README.md

 Data was populated using the provided CSV templates, following the prescribed order (Vehicle → Parking Request → Parking Inspection) and with US datetime formatting as required.

+# **2. Model-Driven App**
+The model-driven app serves as the administrative hub for the solution:

+  Manage vehicles, parking requests, and inspections via unified navigation

+  Create and review parking requests on behalf of staff/visitors

+  Access relational data (vehicle → requests/inspections)

+  Perform CRUD operations across all tables with built-in security and audit trails

+**Forms and views** from the Dataverse model are embedded, ensuring a consistent, modern, and streamlined admin experience.